MindfulSoftwareLLC/flutter_bus/README.md

 This is beta API, subject to change.
 It's small and simple but feedback is particularly welcome on a few issues:
 <ol>
-<li> Should initialData be a property of FlutterBusBuilder?
+<li> Should `initialData` be a property of `FlutterBusBuilder`?
-It's nice that it looks like FutureBuilder and sometimes you wish you had an initial event.
-However "publishing" to one widget goes against the pub/sub pattern.
+It's nice that it looks like `FutureBuilder` and sometimes you wish you had an initial event.
+However, "publishing" to one widget goes against the pub/sub pattern.
 </li>
-<li>Should a SteamSubscription be returned from on()?
+<li>Should a `SteamSubscription` be returned from `on()`?
 It may
 be too leaky but pause/resume/cancel are obviously useful.
 Another smaller interface could be returned.
 </li>
-<li> Subjects are often useful in EventBuses.
+<li> `Subject`'s are often useful in EventBuses.
 For example, it would
-be nice to publish the ThemeChangedEvent on app start, replacing the need for initialData in FlutterBusBuilder.
+be nice to publish the `ThemeChangedEvent` on app start, replacing the need for initialData in `FlutterBusBuilder`.
 The event could saved as the last event of that type and new subscribers can be sent the previous value, that way the correct default theme could be set by the event, not the widget.